-Objective Knowledge of Skills Attitudes Teaching and learning methods Assessment Devise strategies and plans based on the likely prognosis and outcomes of the various treatment options, relating this to prognosis without treatment and establishing a resultant priority and sequence of treatment while considering the relevant ethical and fiscal issues Develop a treatment strategy in conjunction with the patient producing a plan or plans according to their needs and preferences, including future need for further corrective or supportive therapy. .
-Describe: Dental, medical and social history factors relevant to proposed management; Dental materials, equipment and technical requirements to achieve each treatment goal; Current best evidence for effectiveness of various treatment modalities; Prognostic and risk factors for various modalities; Decision-making theory and contributory factors; Weigh options against each other and succinctly describe pros and cons of each; Communicate the facts in terms appropriate to the intellectual capacity of the patient; Communicate clearly and succinctly the impact of oral status and proposed treatment on quality of life to the patient; Advise on the possible and probable outcomes of the treatment options, as well as the need for future supportive care, prevention and maintenance; Discuss the impact on proposed treatment of constraints of the political and financial systems; Delineate strategies and plans according to the skills of other clinicians involved in the care of the patient; Embrace a caring and patient-centred approach to treatment planning.
+Objective Knowledge of Skills Attitudes Teaching and learning methods Assessment Devise strategies and plans based on the likely prognosis and outcomes of the various treatment options, relating this to prognosis without treatment and establishing a resultant priority and sequence of treatment while considering the relevant ethical and fiscal issues Develop a treatment strategy in conjunction with the patient producing a plan or plans according to their needs and preferences, including future need for further corrective or supportive therapy.
+Describe: Dental, medical and social history factors relevant to proposed management; Dental materials, equipment and technical requirements to achieve each treatment goal; Current best evidence for effectiveness of various treatment modalities; Prognostic and risk factors for various modalities; Decision-making theory and contributory factors Weigh options against each other and succinctly describe pros and cons of each; Communicate the facts in terms appropriate to the intellectual capacity of the patient; Communicate clearly and succinctly the impact of oral status and proposed treatment on quality of life to the patient; Advise on the possible and probable outcomes of the treatment options, as well as the need for future supportive care, prevention and maintenance; Discuss the impact on proposed treatment of constraints of the political and financial systems; Delineate strategies and plans according to the skills of other clinicians involved in the care Embrace a caring and patient-centred approach to treatment planning.
 Express confidence, insight and empathy in formulating and presenting strategies & plans to patients and colleagues.
 Present unwelcome information and manage unrealistic patient expectations.
 Recognise limits of knowledge and experience.
-Demonstrate ethical and non-self-interested outlook in treatment planning and patient communication; Treat all patients Workplace (clinical) experience with appropriate trainers; in particular New patient diagnosis and treatment planning clinics; Attend trainee seminars within department; Attendance at suitable courses; Attendance at suitable meetings; Independent study.
-ODPS CBD MSF: dentists, platients and other team members SPECIALTY MEMBERSHIP
+Demonstrate an ethical and non-self-interested outlook in treatment planning and patient communication; Treat all patients with dignity and respect Workplace (clinical) experience with appropriate trainers Attend trainee seminars within department Attendance at suitable courses Attendance at suitable meetings Independent study DOPS CBD MSF: from dentists, patients and other members of the team SPECIALTY MEMBERSHIP

+of the patient;

-Explain, motivate engage, assure and assess the patient's participation and compliance in their own oral care. with dignity and respect
+• Explain, motivate engage,

+assure and assess the patient's

+participation and compliance in

+their own oral care.

-3. HEALTH PROMOTION & PREVENTION OF DISEASES, INCLUDING INFECTION CONTROL
+3. HEALTH PROMOTION, PREVENTION OF DISEASES INCLUDING INFECTION CONTROL